-Under the Act, we can, for example, refuse a licence or revoke a licence if the dealer is considered 'unsuitable', or is not fulfilling the requirements set out in their application.
-Together with the Police we have powers to enter and inspect all scrap metal premises in Eden.
+Under the Act, we can, for example, refuse a licence, or revoke a licence, if the Dealer is 'unsuitable', or is not fulfilling the requirements set out in their application.
+Together with the Police, we have powers to enter and inspect all scrap metal premises in Eden.

-- All new applicants for the licence and for a licence renewal must now apply for a Basic Disclosure Certificate.
-Applications can be made online through Disclosure Scotland.
-All named people on the application form must apply and provide us with a certificate; this includes the site manager and director;
+All new applicants for a licence, and for a licence renewal, must apply for a Basic Disclosure Certificate.
+Make your application online through Disclosure Scotland.
+All named people on the application form must apply and provide us with a certificate, this includes the site manager and director;

-All sellers of metal must provide ID at point of sale which is recorded and retained by the scrap metal dealer.
+All sellers of scrap metal must provide ID at the point of sale, record it and retain it.
 This may be inspected by the Police and Local Authority at any time;

-- Cash must no longer be given as payment for scrap metals.
-Sellers must be paid by BACS or cheque (or another electronic traceable method).
-This will now apply to all collectors of scrap metal;
+You cannot pay for scrap metals in cash.
+BACS or cheque (or another electronic traceable method) are the methods to use.
+This will apply to all collectors of scrap metal;

 |Site licence (3 years)||£420|